bcgov/tenant-management-system/frontend/README.md

 The Tenant Management System frontend has:

 - Authentication provided by Keycloak
-- Vue.js 3 composition components in a View ("smart") and Presentation ("dumb") pattern
+- Vue.js 3 composition components in a Container ("smart") and Presentation ("dumb") pattern
+- Container components are either high-level route Containers, or may be domain-specific Containers within a route (an example is the non-route group management Container that is used within the tenant management route Container)
 - Styling provided by a Vuetify theme that uses the [BC Gov Design Tokens](https://www.npmjs.com/package/@bcgov/design-tokens)
 - Application state provided by Pinia stores
 - API calls provided by services